spitfire audio abbey road one orchestral foundations conductor

 David Arnold said: “… I had written a song called ‘Play Dead’ for my very first film The Young Americans and I wrote that after seeing Tori Amos do a songwriter’s showcase in London before she was well known. … So I went home that night wanting to write a Tori Amos song, and I thumped out what became ‘Play Dead’.”
 The final version was written by Arnold, Jah Wobble with Bjork adding words and song writing collaboration,

-‘Play Dead’ would be included on later version of Björk’s debut album that produced with Nellee Hooper it also contains other innovative arrangements, particularly ‘Venus as a Boy’ that uses ‘Bollywood’ strings and twinkling tip-toeing tablas of collaborator Talvin Singh, as the backdrop for her doleful narrative.
+‘Play Dead’ would be included on later versions of Björk’s debut album that she produced with Nellee Hooper it also contains other innovative arrangements, particularly ‘Venus as a Boy’ that uses ‘Bollywood’ strings and twinkling tip-toeing tablas of collaborator Talvin Singh, as the backdrop for her doleful narrative.
 Mixing a range of influence from club culture and electronica to prog pop and folk sounds she told Time magazine: “As a music nerd, I just had to follow my heart, and my heart was those beats that were happening in England.
 And maybe what I’m understanding more and more as I get older, is that music like Kate Bush has really influenced me.
 Brian Eno.
 Acid.
 Electronic beats.
 Labels like Warp.”

 The Divine Comedy is an ensemble founded in 1989 by Neil Hannon who moved from Derry in Northern Ireland to London in the late ’80s, inspired by Noel Coward, Burt Bacharach, Hal David, Ira GershwinCole Porter, Jacques Brel, also early Scott Walker.
 With their second album Liberation in 1993 they began to carve out their distinctive and charming chamber pop sound delivered with a literate, arched eye brow, teaming up with co-producer/drummer Darren Allison.
 As well as the literary references ‘Bernice Bobs Her Hair‘ is recalls a short story by F. Scott Fitzgerald; ‘Lucy’ features William Wordsworth poems put to music.
 It’s the track ‘Your Daddy’s Car’ that’s perhaps the most indelible, a suite of plucked cellos and violins, and Quentin Hutchinson‘s French horn framing bountifully this bouncy melodic tale of mischievous yet bittersweet escape.
 It’s a sound he they would develop further on subsequent albums.